By Marika Sboros

 Where was the ‘danger’?

-Yet all HPCSA’s witnesses conceded under cross-examination that LCHF “aligns closely” with South Africa’s paediatric and adult dietary guidelines.
-That includes Vorster who authored the guidelines.
+They pointed out that all HPCSA’s witnesses conceded under cross-examination that LCHF “aligns closely” with South Africa’s paediatric and adult dietary guidelines.
+Those witnesses include Vorster who authored the guidelines.
 And North-West University professor Herculina Salome Kruger who said that LCHF is “not dangerous”.

-In their cross-appeal, Noakes’s lawyers have had to rehash their arguments.
-They say there was no harmful conduct of any kind on Noakes’s part.
+In their cross-appeal, Noakes’ lawyers have also rehashed their arguments.
+They say that there was no harmful conduct of any kind on Noakes’s part.
 Nor was there even a victim.
 He gave information not medical advice on Twitter.
 There was no doctor-patient relationship, as even the HPCSA’s own evidence shows.

 Sensational ‘own goal’

-The HPCSA also contradicts itself again by trying to dismiss the scientific evidence Noakes and his experts gave on grounds of irrelevance.
+The HPCSA also contradicts itself again by trying to dismiss as irrelevant the scientific evidence Noakes and his experts.
 They say that’s because the evidence was on adult, not infant, nutrition.
 Yet Vorster’s report and all HPCSA witnesses’ evidence was on adult nutrition only.